-Except that while the people in the story were perfect, nobody said that things were always so.
-Mary had a Son that, when you think about it, took a little while to find His way.
-We know it took longer than Mary thought it should be taking at the time, on account of the whole Please-do-this-water-to-wine thing at this wedding because I am asking you to, that’s why, a request to an adult son that I like to think was made through serenely and perfectly gritted teeth.
+But even if the people in Mary’s story were perfect, nobody said that things were always so.
+She had a son that, when you think about it, took a little while to find his way.
+We know it took longer than Mary thought it should be taking at the time, on account of the whole Please-do-this-water-to-wine thing because I am asking you to, that’s why.
+A request to an adult son that I like to think was made through serenely and perfectly gritted teeth.

-Her Son didn’t start out doing what He was born to do, which was, you know, to save the world, so you’ve really got to wonder how good He was at carpentry.
+Her son didn’t start out doing what he was born to do, which was, you know, to save the world, so you’ve really got to wonder how good he was at carpentry.
 I like to think that working in the family business was a nice opportunity, and made sense for a while, but for a kid destined to be a gifted teacher and public speaker, maybe didn’t go so well.
-That perhaps the lack of skill set overlap between woodworking and preaching led Mary and Joseph’s boy to be placed not in the village’s Advanced Honors carpentry classes as they had hoped, but in the more Basic classes; that maybe they were really disappointed, and even a little embarrassed, wishing they’d not talked up the God-given talents of their boy quite so much around town.
+That perhaps the lack of skill set overlap between woodworking and preaching led Mary and Joseph’s boy to be placed not in the village’s Advanced Honors carpentry classes as they had hoped, but in the more Basic classes.
+That maybe they were really disappointed, maybe even a little embarrassed.
+Maybe they wished they hadn’t talked up the God-given talents of their boy quite so much around town.

-And that maybe sometimes, when there wasn’t much good news to report, Mary would avoid the ladies in town a little bit, putting the word out that she would not be at the well today, she was just so busy pondering things in her heart.
-And in those times, that she would only go out if her girlfriend was going, too, in case they ran into the one snotty neighbor.
-You know the one.
-She never shuts up about her “perfect” son and his beautiful betrothed and his huge paycheck from the prestigious carpentry internship born of the Advanced Honors classes in which he had excelled.
-But as long as the friends were together, Mary’s girlfriend—who had most definitely not been born without sin—could be counted on to roll her eyes when she turned around.
-And then Perfect Mary could just smile serenely.
-Because her friend had her back.
+And maybe sometimes, when times were tough at home, Mary even avoided the ladies in town a little bit, putting the word out that she would not be at the well today, she was just so busy pondering things in her heart.
+And that in those times, she would only go out if her girlfriend was going, too, in case they ran into their snotty neighbor.
+You know the one, who never shuts up about her “perfect” son and his beautiful betrothed and his huge paycheck from the prestigious carpentry internship born of the Advanced Honors classes in which he had excelled.
+And Mary’s girlfriend—who had most definitely not been born without sin—could be counted on to roll her eyes when that neighbor wasn’t looking.
+And Perfect Mary could just smile serenely, knowing that her friend had her back.

-I am sure that in Mary’s best moments, she knew with certainty—as all moms know in their best moments – that the gifts and successes of the boy she adored would be revealed.
-But it helps me to believe that sometimes, late at night, even a Perfect Mother might wonder: Was He going to turn out ok?
+I am sure that in Mary’s best moments, she knew with certainty—as all moms in their best moments, do—that the gifts and successes of the boy she adored would be revealed.
+But it helps me to believe that sometimes, late at night, even a Perfect Mother might wonder: Was he going to turn out ok?
 Did she do all she should have?
 Was it possible that she had gotten it all wrong?

-I will add that I also like to think that the day came when Mary’s not-Perfect girlfriend walked right up to the snotty neighbor at the well and asked in front of everybody if she had heard how great Mary’s boy was doing, being the Messiah and all.
-And that she went on – in not the nicest way, and while making obnoxious air quotes with her fingers—to say something like “So who’s got the ‘perfect’ son now??”
+I will add that I also like to think that the day came when Mary’s Not-Perfect girlfriend walked right up to the snotty neighbor at the well and asked, in front of everybody, if she’d heard how great Mary’s boy was doing now, having turned out to be the Messiah and all.
+And that she went on—not in the nicest way, and while making obnoxious air quotes with her fingers—to say something like “So who’s got the ‘perfect’ son now?”

 Perhaps you are starting to see the problem with me.

 This I can understand.
-In my own way, I have found a Mother Mary to whom I am devoted.
-When we are together, there is no script, no crown.
-No hymns.
-We are just moms together.
+In my own way, I have found a Mary to whom I am devoted.
+When we are together, there is no script, no crown, no hymns.
+I know her and she knows me and we are moms together.
 She is my friend.